Land Use Planning

 All land has a defined use.
 Agriculture is the most general land use and applies typically to the farm and grazing land.
 More specific land uses would be residential classifications in hamlets, country residential designations for acreages and industrial classes on specific parcels.

-All land uses can be changed, if the elected council is convinced it is for the betterment of the County.
+All land uses can be changed, if the elected council is convinced it is for the betterment of the county.
 Amendments to the Land Use Bylaw occur regularly for very small areas or sometimes for individual lots.
 Ensuring adequate servicing with minimal conflict can sometimes be a difficult balancing act.

 Once a land use is changed, subdivision is often the next step, where a larger parcel of land is divided into two or more smaller parcels.
 The Municipal Planning Commission reviews each application and upon approval, sets conditions to ensure conformity to the neighbourhood and minimum standards of services.

-Engineering Guidelines & Standards
+Engineering guidelines & standards

-The County has adopted Construction Standards
+- Cypress County Construction Standards

-& Design Guidelines
+- Cypress County Design Guidelines